bugout-dev/github-demo/README.md

 ![Check branch rule](img/check-setup-2.png)

-**At this step you are be able to work with Bugout Checks**
+**At this point, you have access to Bugout Checklists**

-### Work with Bugout Checks!
+### Work with Bugout Checklists!

-- To add new check, add comment to Pull Request:
+- To add a new check, create a comment on your Pull Request:
 ```
 @bugout-dev check require <your crucial check>
 ```

 - To accept  check:
 ```
 @bugout-dev check accept <your crucial check>
 ```

-- You can watch statuses of `required` and `accepted` checks at `Details` at our [example PR](https://github.com/bugout-dev/github-demo/pull/2)
+- View the details of the `@bugout-dev` job to see the status of your checklist.
+For our [example PR](https://github.com/bugout-dev/github-demo/pull/2):

 > **Note:** You can put your phrase in quotes or without it

 ![Check Detail status](img/ci-example-2.png)

-To be able to add Locust reports and run static analysis of code you need to prepare Bugout account and prepare a repository.
+To be unlock Locust summaries and run static analysis, you will need a Bugout account and will have to set up a GitHub Action.

 ### Register at Bugout and generate token

 - Visit [Bugout](https://bugout.dev) website and create account

-- Generate new token at [Bugout Tokens](https://alpha.bugout.dev/account)
+- Generate new token at [Bugout Tokens](https://bugout.dev/account)

 ![Add new token](img/token-add-1.png)